sqlity-net/dataplatform-devops-exercises/Module3-Exercise2/README.md

 6. Find the the Marketing_EmailList_Tests.class.sql in the M3-Exercise2-Tests project.
 We have already added it for you.

 Write the required code and enough tests.

+## Optional Exercise

+Add the number of reservations for each customer to the view described above.
+You can get the number by counting the number of reservations in the Booking.Reservations table.

+Think about how to best test this and discuss with your partner before starting.